Respect for human dignity

 Every child, no matter who, possesses a proper and inalienable dignity in the unequivocal sense that we give the term: "that which is beyond all price and has no equivalent since it possesses an absolute, not a relative, value".
 What follows is an evidence of childrenís values.

-MathSol is developed to help the children in Save-the-Children charity project of Children's Hospital, Helsinki, Finland.
+MathSol is developed to help the children suffering from cancer in Save-the-Children charity project of Children's Hospital, Helsinki, Finland.

 The project encompasses in-depth research into the cause of children's cancer, more target approach and precise definition for its treatment.

 This necessitates procurement of modern diagnostic equipment as well as external support.
-All sales from MathSol applications are donated to Children's Hospital.
+All sales from MathSol applications are paid directly into the bank account of Save-the-Children charity of Children's Hospital.